Knowledge Hub

 How to terminate the patent licence: The whole point of having a written agreement is to achieve certainty about the terms of the deal, and the goal of certainty would not be achieved if the carefully-crafted agreement could be terminated by a phone call.
 Notice should be required to be in writing, and it is normal to go into some detail about how it should be delivered.

 Consequences of not following the correct procedure: If a party fails to follow the correct procedure to terminate the agreement, you need to think carefully about what the consequences should be.
 If a party wants to get out of an agreement but misses the exit, the result is probably that both parties end up in a relationship with someone they don’t want to work with any longer.
-This may look like a matter to be agreed between the parties if it happens, but if the agreement sets out a process for dealing with it (the party receiving the notice can choose to waive the defect, for example) it might make for an easier parting of the ways.
+This may look like a matter to be agreed between the parties if it happens, but if the agreement sets out a process for dealing with it (the party receiving the notice can choose to waive the defect, for example) it might make for an easier parting of ways.

 Dispute resolution clause: Rather than submitting to the courts - with all the expense and publicity that entails - it is common to find that all manner of commercial agreements, including patent licences, include specific provisions about resolving disputes.
 This often means arbitration (still expensive, but private) but may also include mediation, where a neutral third party helps the parties settle their differences, and sometimes expert determination, where the parties agree to accept what an expert tells them to do, which may be appropriate if there is a disagreement about a technical matter.

 Know how licence: A patent does not provide a complete set of instructions on how to implement the invention it protects.
-The law requires a patent to disclose enough to enable someone who knows the relevant area of technology to work the invention, but the owner of the patent is likely to know a great deal more about the best way to do it.
+The law requires a patent to disclose enough to enable someone who knows the relevant area of technology to work on the invention, but the owner of the patent is likely to know a great deal more about the best way to do it.
 That know-how, which the patent owner will be anxious to keep secret, should also be made available to the licensee - not only will that help ensure that the products made by the licensee are of high quality, but it may also provide a way to keep the agreement going (and royalties coming in) after the patents expire.

 Other considerations to include in a patent licence

 • Who is responsible for enforcement action?
-The law deals with the rights of licensees to take action against infringers - and of course the licensee has as great an interest in protecting the patent as the owner does.
-If the licensee is in another country, the owner of the patent (especially if it's a SME or an individual inventor) might have good reason to hand responsibility to the licensee.
+The law deals with the rights of licensees to take action against infringers - and of course, the licensee has as great an interest in protecting the patent as the owner does.
+If the licensee is in another country, the owner of the patent (especially if it's an SME or an individual inventor) might have good reason to hand responsibility to the licensee.

 • Who is responsible for renewals?
 If renewal fees are not paid on time, the patents at the heart of the deal could be lost.
 If the owner fails to renew, the licensee will normally want to take care of it - the attraction of the licence is that it enjoys the protection of the patent, so unless the royalties have become onerous (and perhaps the patents haven't long left to run) you should keep the patents in force.

 • How much can I expect to receive in royalty payments?
 There are as many answers to this question as there are patent licensing deals in the world.
-It's almost entirely a commercial question, one for a valuer not a lawyer, although there are decisions on compulsory licensing which give an indication (where the Comptroller General of Patents will take 5 per cent as a starting point for a simple mechanical invention).
-That's not to say that you can always set whatever rate you want, though: in some situations (in particular where use of a patented invention is essential for complying with a standard) the terms of the licence have to be fair, reasonable and non-discriminatory ("FRAND") to meet the requirements of competition law.
+It's almost entirely a commercial question, one for a valuer, not a lawyer, although there are decisions on compulsory licensing which give an indication (where the Comptroller General of Patents will take 5 per cent as a starting point for a simple mechanical invention).
+That's not to say that you can always set whatever rate you want, though: in some situations (in particular where the use of a patented invention is essential for complying with a standard) the terms of the licence have to be fair, reasonable and non-discriminatory ('FRAND') to meet the requirements of competition law.

 Some clauses in a patent licence need specialist expertise.
 This is particularly the case when an exclusive licence has to comply with competition rules, including the technology transfer block exemption (which is not covered in depth in this note).